frankaemika/docs/source/control_parameters.rst

    :header-rows: 1
    :file: control-parameters-joint-fr3-rectangular.csv

-These limits are only a suggestion, you are free to define you own rectangles within the specification.
+These limits are only a suggestion, you are free to define your own rectangles within the specification.
 However, these are the values that are used in the rate limiter and in the URDF inside :doc:`franka_ros`.

 Denavit–Hartenberg parameters